 Henry Osterman was born near Essen, Germany in 1862.
 His family was involved in farming and milling.
 He served three years in the German Army before coming to the United States in 1889 at the age of 27 with his brothers William, Frank and August.
 The four brothers, for reasons unknown, settled in Walla Walla.
 While they had little knowledge of the English language or of building practices in the northwest, they found work as carpenters.
 With the exception of Henry, all of the Osterman brothers returned to Germany around 1896.
-By that time Henry had begun to work as a general contractor and by 1899 he was advertising himself as an architect, using him home address for his office.
-At this time his architectural training remains unclear, but there is reference to his having some type of training in Dussuldorf before he immigrated to the United States.
+By that time Henry had begun to work as a general contractor and by 1899 like many builders of the day, he started to advertise himself as an architect (he used his home address for his office).
+Any formal architectural training that Osterman had remains unknown, but there is reference to having some type of training in Dussuldorf before he immigrated to the United States.
 He did however receive his architectural license in 1919 when Washington Sate began registering architects (Certificate #119).

-Osterman retired in 1927 and passed away in Seattle in June 4, 1936.
+Osterman retired in 1927 and moved to Seattle to be near to his son.
+He passed away there on June 4, 1936.
 His son, Hugo, and grandson, Henry L., also became architects and practiced in the Seattle area through the 1960s.

 Adapted from Walla Walla Fair Pavilion WHR nomination - by Rita Kaufmann